-Accepted freshmen that have received the University Freshman Scholarship are also eligible to apply for the Presidential Scholars Program.
+Accepted freshmen that have received the University Freshman Scholarship, the Benacquisto Scholarship, or a Tuition Reduction Scholarship are also eligible to apply for the Presidential Scholars Program.
 The Program application deadline is February 19, 2019.
-Students selected to be Presidential Scholars will receive the $2,400 per year University Freshman Scholarship plus a separate $2,400 Presidential Scholarship for a total of $4,800 per year ($19,200 over four years).
-An additional $12,000 will be granted for educational enrichment opportunities.
 The total value of this scholarship is $31,200 over four years.
 Out-of-state applicants will also receive a full out-of-state tuition waiver.
 Detailed information about this scholarship can be found here.

 This prestigious scholarship is available to National Merit Finalists that are graduating with a standard high school diploma.
 This award equals the institutional cost of attendance (minus the sum of Bright Futures and the National Merit scholarship).
 The total value of this scholarship is over $80,000 over four years and guarantees admission into FSU's University Honors Program.
 Detailed information about this scholarship can be found here.
 Scholarship recipients must take a minimum of 15 credit hours per semester and maintain a grade point average of 3.0 or higher at Florida State.